qubic/docs.qubic.org/docs/overview/introduction.md

 title: 'What is Qubic?'
 ---

-# Introducing Qubic: The Future of Crypto Platforms
+# Introducing Qubic: The Future of Crypto

 :::info